-Faculty: Professor T. Yin (chair).
-For a list of faculty who are members of the program, contact the program office or see the program website.
+Faculty: Professor Mary Halloran (program director).
+For a list of faculty who are members of the program please see the research tab on the program website.

 The doctoral program of each graduate student in the training program is tailored to meet individual needs.
 Each student's program is supervised by an advisory committee of five faculty members selected by the student in consultation with the major professor.
 During the first year students complete three laboratory rotations and take one-semester courses in molecular/cellular neuroscience and systems neuroscience.
 Students also take one upper-level course in molecular/cellular and systems neuroscience.
 Additional advanced courses may be taken to complement individual research interests.

 A preliminary examination is required of all Ph.D. degree candidates at the end of the second year of graduate study.
 The examination consists of two written papers that are presented orally to the student's advisory committee.
 The first paper is a critical evaluation of a research topic outside the student's major area of interest.
 The second paper is a thesis research proposal.
 Additional requirements for the Ph.D. degree are attendance at the weekly neuroscience seminar and completion of one semester of teaching.